AI connectors and Tealium functions overview

 |---|---|

-| Google Vertex AI | Invoke Vertex AI models with event data for real-time enrichment. |
+| Google Vertex AI | Set up the Google Vertex AI connector to invoke Vertex AI models with Tealium event data and return model responses for real-time visitor enrichment. |

 Tealium functions provide a code-based approach for invoking your own model (IYOM).
 Instead of using a preconfigured connector, you write JavaScript to call any model endpoint directly from an event or visitor function.
 Use cases include traditional machine learning models returning numeric scores, LLMs hosted on platforms without a dedicated AI connector, and endpoints on data platforms such as Snowflake Cortex, Databricks Model Serving, or Amazon SageMaker.